The Most Comprehensive Data Protection Solution

 - User and Entity Behavior Analytics

-Learn about the California Data Privacy Protection Act and its larger implications for the rest of the United States in Data Protection 101, our series on the fundamentals of information security.
+Learn about the California Consumer Privacy Act and its larger implications for the rest of the United States in Data Protection 101, our series on the fundamentals of information security.

-While it doesn’t go into effect until 2020, the California Data Privacy Protection Act represents one of the most sweeping acts of legislation enacted by a U.S. state to bolster consumer privacy.
-Falling on the heels of the GDPR, California’s Data Privacy Protection Act may mark the beginning of stricter U.S. consumer privacy protections.
+While it doesn’t go into effect until 2020, the California Consumer Privacy Act represents one of the most sweeping acts of legislation enacted by a U.S. state to bolster consumer privacy.
+Falling on the heels of the GDPR, California Consumer Privacy Act may mark the beginning of stricter U.S. consumer privacy protections.

 Companies that already comply with the GDPR may find that they currently meet many of the requirements set forth in the California Data Privacy Protection Act.
 With many experts predicting that other states will follow suit in the coming years, companies across the U.S. that take proactive steps today to better protect consumer data will be best equipped to ride the waves of change.